zeroc-ice/freeze/demos/java-compat/README.md

 export FREEZE_HOME=~/testing/freeze
 ```

-On Windows, the build system automatically pulls the Ice and Freeze nuget
+On Windows, the build system automatically pulls the Ice and Freeze NuGet
 packages.
-Unless you want to use nuget packages from a specific location, you
+Unless you want to use NuGet packages from a specific location, you
 don't need to set the ICE_HOME or FREEZE_HOME environment variables.

 #### Freeze JAR files